Contracting Cone

 Technology Investment Agreement

-Research OTs are appropriate for basic, applied, and advanced research projects related to weapons systems or other military needs.
-Research OTs may be used to pursue research and development of technology with dual-use application (commercial and government).
-Unlike Prototype OTs, Research OTs do not include authority for transition to follow-on production contracts or transactions.
+Research Other Transactions, or Research OTs, are non-FAR instruments used by DoD for basic, applied, and advanced research projects.
+Research OTs may be used to support research and development of technologies with potential military, commercial, or dual-use application.
+Unlike Prototype OTs under 10 U.S.C. § 4022, Research OTs do not include authority for follow-on production contracts or transactions.

-Research OTs should include a cost sharing arrangement that, to the maximum extent practicable, do not require funds provided by the government to exceed funds provided by other parties.
-There is latitude for the final share ratio to be other than 50/50 based on considerations such as the party’s resources, prior investments in the technology, commercial vs. military relevant, unusual performance risk, and nature of the project.
+Research OTs should include a cost-sharing arrangement that, to the maximum extent practicable, does not require Government funds to exceed the amount provided by the other parties to the transaction.
+The final cost-share approach may vary based on factors such as the performer’s resources, prior investment, commercial potential, military relevance, technical risk, and the nature of the research project.

 Common Applications

-- R&D activities to advance new technologies and processes to evaluate feasibility or utility of a technology
+- Research and development activities to advance new technologies or processes

 Restrictions